Full disk encryption (including boot) on Debian

 A visual walk-through using the Debian network installer to create a console-only base configuration using LVM on LUKS.

-needs to be in LUKS format version 1 to be unlocked from the boot loader.
-Debian installer creates LUKS2 devices.
+that device needs to be in LUKS format version 1.
+Debian's installer by default creates LUKS2 devices.

-Check the LUKS format version on the root device.
-Run luksDump
+Check the LUKS format version on the root device (example: vda3

 ...